In this page

-We’re a small and multi-skilled organisation of more than 70 people, with talents, skills and experience spanning 14 different professions.
-We champion innovation, collaboration and shared decision-making.
+We’re an agile and multi-skilled organisation, employing around 80 people with skills and experience spanning 14 different professions.
+We champion innovation, collaboration and shared decision making.
 And we empower and entrust our people with high levels of responsibility and autonomy.

-Up until February 2020 we were mainly based in Treforest, but our offices were severely flooded and this was shortly followed by the national lockdown restrictions resulting from the impact of coronavirus (COVID-19).
-Therefore our people have mainly worked from home since February 2020.
+Following the national lockdown restrictions resulting from the impact of coronavirus (COVID-19), our people have mainly worked from home during 2021 and 2022.

 Our people are highly engaged, ranking highly in the annual Civil Service People Survey every year since we were formed.
 You can find out more about what our people think about working for us by looking at our most recent People Survey results.

-Cydweithio – This literally means “to work together” and carries a sense of working towards a common goal.
+- Cydweithio: means ‘to work together’ and carries a sense of working towards a common goal

-Cadarnhau – This suggests a solid, robust quality that can be relied on.
-This is about providing certainty, being accurate and reinforcing trust.
+- Cadarnhau: suggests a solid, robust quality that can be relied on.
+This is about providing certainty, being accurate and reinforcing trust

-Cywiro – This literally means “returning to the truth” and is about the way we work with you to resolve errors or concerns.
+- Cywiro: literally means ‘returning to the truth’ and is about the way we work with you to resolve errors or concerns

 Equality at the WRA